commercetools/commercetools-ios-sdk/README.md

 Cart.active(result: { result in
     if let response = result.response where result.isSuccess {
-        // Cart successfully retrieved, response contains currently active cart in dictionary representation }
+        // Cart successfully retrieved, response contains currently active cart in dictionary representation } else {
+        // Your user might not have an active cart at the moment }
 })
 ```